Microflash/rehype-starry-night/README.md

 - `aliases`: an object to alias languages to force syntax highlighting.
 By default, unknown languages are highlighted as plain text.
 Applicable to both `rehype-starry-night` and `rehype-starry-night-inline`.
 - `grammars`: a list of [Starry Night](https://github.com/wooorm/starry-night) compatible grammar definitions.
 By default, all grammars provided by Starry Night are used.
 Applicable to both `rehype-starry-night` and `rehype-starry-night-inline`.
+- `classNamePrefix` (default: `hl`): a prefix for the classNames for different elements of HTML generated by `rehype-starry-night` and `rehype-starry-night-inline`.
 - `headerExtensions`: a list of functions to customize the header.
 Applicable to only `rehype-starry-night`.
-By default, [language-extension](./src/hast-util-starry-night-header-language-extension.js) and [caption-extension](./src/hast-util-starry-night-header-caption-extension.js) are used.
+By default, [language-extension](./src/rehype-starry-night/hast-util-starry-night-header-language-extension.js) and [caption-extension](./src/rehype-starry-night/hast-util-starry-night-header-caption-extension.js) are used.
 A header extension has access to the following arguments.
-  - `headerOptions`: an object with a randomly generated `id` attached to the `pre` element, `metadata` containing the caption, list of highlighted lines, etc., and `language` tag specified on the code
+  - `headerOptions`: an object with a randomly generated `id` attached to the `pre` element, `metadata` containing the caption, list of highlighted lines, etc., the `language` tag specified on the code, and the `classNamePrefix`
   - `children`: an array of nodes contained in the header
+- `marker` (default: `> `): the marker for inline `code` element before which the language information is specified.
+Applicable to `remark-inline-code-lang`.

 ### Themes